Plaintiff M70 v Minister for Immigration

-Plaintiff M70 is a decision by the High Court of Australia.
+Plaintiff M70 is a 2011 decision of the High Court of Australia.
 The lawsuit concerned an injunction sought by multiple Afghan asylum seekers against immigration minister Chris Bowen.
 The injunction was to prevent Bowen from deporting the plaintiffs to Malaysia, pursuant to s198A of the Migration Act (a provision since repealed).
 The purpose of the deportation was to avoid their asylum application from being assessed by Australia.